Persona 5: Plot

-The Phantom Thieves infiltrate the depths of Mementos, the Palace of everyone's hearts, to steal the Treasure at its core, believing that changing the general public's hearts will cause them to realize and accept the truth.
-Inside, they discover that the public is in chaos and has chosen to give up their autonomy.
+The Phantom Thieves infiltrate the depths of Mementos, the public’s Palace, to steal the Treasure at its core, believing that changing the general public's hearts will cause them to realize and accept the truth.
+Inside, they discover that the public is in chaos and has given up their free will, believing that it’d free them.
 The Phantom Thieves are ejected from Mementos by the Treasure itself, manifested as the Holy Grail, and vanish after the Metaverse merges with reality.
 Upon awakening in the Velvet Room, Igor proclaims Joker has failed to prevent the ruin and orders Caroline and Justine to execute him.
-Thanks to Joker, Caroline and Justine regain their memories and integrate into Lavenza, their proper form.
+Realizing that they’re not killers, Caroline and Justine regain their memories and integrate into Lavenza, their proper form.
 Lavenza reveals that the Igor in the Velvet Room until this point is actually Yaldabaoth, the God of Control, who imprisoned the actual Igor.
-Yaldabaoth, the Holy Grail made sentient, was created from humanity's wish to give up control and be free from suffering.
-Through a wager made with Igor over humanity's goals, Yaldabaoth had given Joker and Akechi their abilities to see the influence of their actions on society while steering the wager in his favor.
+Yaldabaoth, the Holy Grail made sentient, was created from humanity's wish to be ruled and not act for themselves.
+Through a wager made with Igor over humanity's goals, Yaldabaoth had given Joker and Akechi their abilities but ensured that Joker would fail to prove that living with ambition is useless.

 Yaldabaoth offers Joker to return the world to its previous state at the cost of the world's freedom.
-If Joker accepts the offer, an alternate ending happens where the Phantom Thieves return to fame at the cost of humanity's free will.
-If Joker rejects the offer, he reunites with the rest of the Phantom Thieves in the Velvet Room, including Morgana, who was revealed to have been created by the real Igor to lead Joker to the depths of Mementos.
+If Joker accepts the offer, an alternate ending happens where the Phantom Thieves return to fame at the cost of humanity's free will, with Joker having become what he fought against.
+If Joker rejects the offer, he reunites with the rest of the Phantom Thieves in the Velvet Room, including Morgana, who was revealed to have been created by the real Igor to lead Joker to the depths of Mementos, and Igor sends them on the path to stop Yaldabaoth.
 The Phantom Thieves attempt to fight Yaldabaoth again, and as Joker's confidants rally the support of the people, they rebel against Yaldabaoth's control and allow Joker to awaken his ultimate Persona, Satanael, to destroy Yaldabaoth and the Metaverse.
 After Yaldabaoth's defeat, Joker turns himself in to the police for Shido to be prosecuted.
 While Joker is incarcerated, the rest of the Phantom Thieves and his confidants help secure evidence of his innocence in the assault charge, leading to his conviction being overturned.
 By spring, Joker's friends drive him back to his hometown.